 The test conditions include:

 RDE became mandatory for all new cars in September 2019.
-From January 2020 the level of NOx emitted will be tightened, but this will not apply to all new cars until January 2021.
+From January 2020 the level of NOx emissions allowed was tightened, but this did not apply to all new cars until January 2021.

 Did you know, you can get fined for moving out of the way of an ambulance?